Onset of depression more complex than a brain chemical imbalance

 Researchers have learned much about the biology of depression.
 They've identified genes that make individuals more vulnerable to low moods and influence how an individual responds to drug therapy.
 One day, these discoveries should lead to better, more individualized treatment (see "From the lab to your medicine cabinet"), but that is likely to be years away.
 And while researchers know more now than ever before about how the brain regulates mood, their understanding of the biology of depression is far from complete.

-What follows is an overview of the current understanding of the major factors believed to play a role in depression.
+What follows is an overview of the current understanding of the major factors believed to play a role in the causes of depression.

 The brain's impact on depression